-When responding to breaches in the Code of Conduct, school officials may inform a student’s parent(s), the parents of other students who were involved, school district officials, the police or other agencies or the parents of all students when the whole school community needs to be reassured that a serious situation is being addressed
+When responding to breaches in the Code of Conduct, school officials may inform a student’s parent(s), the parents of other students who were involved, school district officials, the police or other agencies or the parents of all students when the whole school community needs to be reassured that a serious situation is being addressed.

-Reporting To Parents
+Reporting To Parents/Guardians

 There are five reporting periods in each school year.
-The Ministry of Education regulates three formal reports and two informal reports to parents (i.e. telephone calls, class newsletters, student self-evaluations).
-The formal reports are usually in November, March and June.
+The Ministry of Education regulates three formal reports and two informal reports to parents/guardians (i.e. telephone calls, class newsletters, student self-evaluations).
+The formal reports are usually in December, March and June.
 These conferences and reports include a description of each child’s progress in relation to the curriculum in intellectual, social, human and career development.
 These reports contain information about:

 - what your child is able to do

 Parents/Guardians have a critical role to play in the education system.
 By regularly attending conferences and meetings, you can help give your child the best educational opportunities possible.
 Please attend all conferences and call the school if you have any questions or concerns.